stevebooks/auto-expanding-uitextview/README.md

 auto-expanding-uitextview
 =========================

-This is a demo showing a UITextView that auto expands when typing.
+This is a demo showing an UITextView that auto expands when typing.

 Blog Post: http://stevenbooks.com/2013/03/02/auto-expanding-uitextview/